MicrosoftDocs/ai-builder/ai-builder-docs/ai-builder-architecture.md

 ---
 title: AI Builder architecture
-description: AI Builder responsible AI data, privacy, and security overview
+description: Learn how data you provide to AI Builder is processed, used, and stored.
 author: jekom1
 contributors:
   - jekom1